-A spark of courage made the doctor step forward and glare at the looming figure, "You will do no such thing.
+A spark of courage made the doctor step forward and glare at the looming figure, saying quickly, "You will do no such thing.
 You can help protect her and the rest of the League, but you will not try to make her yours.
 You won't do or say anything that could ruin this.
 If you do, I'll step off the Nautilus and never go near the sea again.
 I'll march straight into the darkest jungle, away from any other human being, and keep walking until there is no possible way to gain access to the ingredients for the elixir.
 I'll vanish from society and leave you trapped in my head for the rest of our lives, even if you try to drive me mad."
 Not surrendering even the slightest, he took another step forward and stated firmly, "She's not ours."

 Edward tilted his head slightly in response to the display, "How peculiar.
 You'll fight to protect her, even from ourselves.
 And yet you refuse to fight for her.
 I'd say your newfound spine needs a little adjustment.
 Why won't you just give up and let us try to have the beautiful and deadly Mina?
 It would be easier than continuing this fight and I know you want her."